Richard Moore (Liberal politician)

 Richard Gillachrist Moore (20 February 1931 – 15 May 2019), was a British journalist and Liberal Party politician.
 He was a leader writer at the News Chronicle and speechwriter to the Liberal Party Leader.

 Background

 Moore was born in London, the younger son of Sir Alan Moore and Hilda Mary Burrows.
-He was educated at Highfield School, Liphook and Radley College, Berkshire, gaining an exhibition to Trinity College, Cambridge in 1949.
+He was educated at Highfield School, Liphook and Radley College, Berkshire, gaining an exhibition to Trinity College, Cambridge, in 1949.
 He was President of Cambridge University Liberal Club in 1953 and President of Cambridge Union in 1955.
 He was also Chairman of the Union of University Liberal Societies.

 In 1955 he married Ann Miles.
-They had two sons Charles and Rowan, and daughter, Charlotte, seven grandchildren and a great-granddaughter.
+They had two sons Charles and Rowan, and daughter, seven grandchildren and a great-granddaughter.

 Professional career

 Moore was a leader writer for the News Chronicle (1956–60).
-He was secretary to the Liberal peers from 1960 and then political secretary and speechwriter to Jeremy Thorpe from 1967-73.
+He was secretary to the Liberal peers from 1960 and then political secretary and speechwriter to Jeremy Thorpe from 1967 to 1973.
 He was secretary general of Liberal International.